Catizard/lampghost/README.md

 - `I18n`:`English` and `zh-CN` are supported currently
 - `Multiple User`: You can load your friends' save file and view their scores
-- `Time Machine`: Compare lamp status between you and your friends, and could even "turn back" your friend's save file time(Suppose your friend is already ^^, using `LampGhost` allows you comparing the lamp status the moment that your friend achived ★5)
+- `Time Machine`: Compare lamp status between you and your friends, and could even "turn back" your friend's save file time(Suppose your friend is already ^^, using `LampGhost` allows you comparing the lamp status the moment that your friend achived ★5).
+And even "back port" the data into beatoraja
 - `Favorite Folder`: Customize favorite folder and import it as a difficult table in `beatoraja`(tip: You can reload table by pressing F2 in game).
-More specifically, import `http://127.0.0.1:7391/table/lampghost.json` in `beatoraja` while keep `LampGhost` opening.
+More specifically, import `http://127.0.0.1:7391/table/lampghost.json` in `beatoraja` while keep `LampGhost` opening
+- `Custom Difficult Table`: Customize your own difficult table and export, share, or deploy to static website
+- `Download Missing BMS`: LampGhost implements the integration with some BMS download servers, you can download the missing BMS through LampGhost

 Because `LampGhost` is an **offline** tool, therefore: